-- Your car being used for motorsports or driven on a race track
+- If your car is used for motorsports or driven on a race track

 How much excess will I pay?

-When you take out a comprehensive policy with ANZ you can choose the amount of excess that you will be required to pay when you make a claim.
+When you take out a comprehensive policy with ANZ, you can choose the amount of excess that you will be required to pay when you make a claim.
 The lowest excess option is $500 and the highest is $1,100.
-The higher your excess, the lower your premium will be and vice versa.
+The higher your excess, the lower your premium is and vice versa.

 If you opt for either a third party or third party fire and theft policy your excess is set at $500.